 Cohort Competition

-Biomass growth is driven by photosynthesis, which depends on light, soil moisture and foliage biomass.
+Biomass growth is driven by photosynthesis, which depends on light, soil moisture and foliage biomass and nitrogen.
 Multiplicative reduction factors are applied to gross photosynthesis to account for water stress, suboptimal radiation, vapor pressure deficit, and temperature.
 A similar growth enhancement factor (DelAmax) is applied for CO2 concentrations above 350 ppm, and this acts as a reduction factor when CO2 is below 350.
+Foliar nitrogen was dynamically computed based on the air-plant-soil nitrogen cycling.

 Light